Dr Andrea Luka Zimmerman

 I have been making films since 1998, originally as part of the film collective Vision Machine, which worked predominantly in Indonesia, exploring the impact of globalisation and working directly with plantation workers.

 My name is Andrea Luka Zimmerman, and I am an artist, cultural activist and filmmaker who grew up on a large council estate in Munich and left school at 16.
 After moving to London in 1991, I studied at Central Saint Martins (where I now teach) for my PhD (2006).
+I have been making films since 1998, originally as part of the film collective Vision Machine, which worked predominantly in Indonesia, exploring the impact of globalisation and working directly with plantation workers.

 I won the Artangel Open Award for my collaborative feature drama Cycle (2017) with Adrian Jackson (Cardboard Citizens) and the first director to be shortlisted for both the Grierson and Jarman Awards in 2015.